Robert L. Lippert: 20th Century-Fox

-Regal Pictures
+Regal Films

 When Darryl F. Zanuck announced his CinemaScope process, he faced hostility from many theater owners who had gone to great expense to convert their theaters to show 3-D films that Hollywood had stopped making.
-Zanuck assured them that they could have a large supply of CinemaScope product because Fox would make CinemaScope lenses available to other film companies and start a production unit, led by Lippert, called Regal Pictures in 1956 to produce B pictures in that process.
+Zanuck assured them that they could have a large supply of CinemaScope product because Fox would make CinemaScope lenses available to other film companies and start a production unit, led by Lippert, called Regal Films in 1956 to produce B pictures in that process.

 Lippert's company was contracted to make 20 pictures a year for seven years, each to be shot in seven days for no more than $100,000.
-Due to Lippert's problems with the film unions over not paying residuals to actors and writers of his films when they were sold to television, Ed Baumgarten was officially appointed the head of Regal, but Lippert had overall control.
-Regal Pictures filmed its movies with CinemaScope lenses, but due to 20th Century-Fox insisting that only its "A" films would be labelled CinemaScope, Regal's product used the term "Regalscope" in its films' credits.
+Due to Lippert's problems with the film unions over not paying residuals to actors and writers of his films when they were sold to television, Fox chose not to publicize Lippert's participation.
+Ed Baumgarten was officially appointed the head of Regal, but Lippert had overall control.
+Regal Films filmed its movies with CinemaScope lenses, but due to 20th Century-Fox insisting that only its "A" films would carry the CInemaScope label, Regal's product used the term "Regalscope" in its films' credits.

 Beginning with Stagecoach to Fury (1956), Regal produced 25 pictures in its first year.

 Maury Dexter, who worked at Regal, later recalled the outfit's productions were all shot at independent sound stages because they could not afford to shoot at 20th Century Fox, due to the high cost of rental and overhead they charged.
 The films were entirely financed and released by Fox, but Regal was independent.
 Dexter says "the only stipulation production-wise was that we had to give Bausch and Lomb screen credit on each film for CinemaScope camera lenses, as well as being charged back to Fox, $3,000 of each budget.

 Impressed by the unit's profits, Fox extended Regal's contract by a further 16 films with an "exploitation angle" that would be approved by Fox.

 In November 1957, Regal announced that they would make ten films in three months.

 Regal made a deal with actors and directors to play them a percentage of any money from the sale of films to television.
-It did not make a deal with writers, and the Screenwriters Guild forbade its writers to work for Lippert.
+It did not make a deal with writers, and the Screen Writers Guild forbade its writers to work for Lippert.
 Regal stopped making films.

 In 1960, Lippert sold 30 Regal films to television for $1 million.

-In October 1958, a new company was formed by Lippert, Regal Films, to make one a month low budget films for Fox, starting with Alaskan Highway.
-The company was headed by George Warren, a cost controller for MGM, with William Magginetti as production supervisor and Harry Spaulding as story editor.
-Lippert was described as being "associated" with the company.